 For archiving those conversations, Storify lets you capture key elements of Twitter chats and record them for posterity, by curating responses as opposed to storing the entire stream of tweets.

 Pick your favorite tool and then jump right into any of the weekly edu-related conversations.
 This post from ReadWriteWeb has some good tips for first-time chatters.
-There are a ton of different chats (this page lists them all, but can be tough to digest) and here is a calendar version if you prefer this format.
+There are a ton of different edu-related chats and you can see the schedule in this recently cleaned up official list.
 This helpful post highlights the Top 20 Twitter Hashtags all Teachers should know.

 It can be a lot of process, so I recommend starting with the following: